duanshumeng/Q40_DNA_RNA/README.md

-# Q40_DNA_RNA
+# Q40 DNA and RNA
-The scripts related to comparing "Empowering Precise Detection of Rare Biological Events with Sequencing Data of High Base Quality (Q40)"
+The scripts related to comparing "Higher Q score (Q40) Sequencing Technology Enhances Accuracy and Cost-Efficiency in Genomic Events Detection"